mahedee/articles/HowToCreateWebAPIinASP.NETCOrewitMySQL.md

 A Web API is an application programming interface for either a web server or a web browser.
 It is a web development concept, usually limited to a web application's client-side (including any web frameworks being used), and thus usually does not include web server or browser implementation details such as SAPIs or APIs unless publicly accessible by a remote web application

 ### What is Entity Framework?
 Entity Framework is an Object Relational Mapper (ORM) which is a type of tool that simplifies mapping between objects in your software to the tables and columns of a relational database.
-Entity Framework (EF) is an open source ORM framework for ADO.NET which is a part of .
-NET Framework.

-### What is ADO.NET ?
-ADO.NET is a data access technology from the Microsoft .NET Framework that provides communication between relational and non-relational systems through a common set of components.
-ADO.NET is a set of computer software components that programmers can use to access data and data services from a database.

 ### What is ORM ?
 Object-relational mapping in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
 This creates, in effect, a "virtual object database" that can be used from within the programming language.